GaboGomezT/secret_santa_bot/README.md

 # secret santa bot

+Do you want to organize a secret santa between you and your friends but COVID is stopping you?
+Use this bot to randomly choose secret santas and send everyone the name of the person they should send their gift to by SMS.
 ### You must create a json file named config.json and it must contain these keys.
 These values are obtained when configuring your twilio account, except the country_code.
 That one depends on the number that will recieve the messages.
 It assumes they're all from the same country.
 {
     "account_sid": "XXXXXXXXXXX",